njmarkham/azurebicoursenotes/faq.md

 </h2>

 <p><h2>What is a Polybase?</h2>
-Polybase allows the querying of both structures data (database tables with predefined schemas) and unstructured data (flat files in a HDFS).</p>
+Polybase allows the querying of both structured data (database tables with predefined schemas) and unstructured data (flat files in a HDFS).</p>